 Why You Will Love This Project

-• Ease: No sanding, no priming (unless you want to) for this simple painting technique.
+- Ease: No sanding, no priming (unless you want to and unless your painting over laminate – more on that below!) for this simple fake wood paint technique.
 Chalk paint is a breeze to work with however Valspar Antiquing Wax is the hero here!
 This antiquing wax goes on so smoothly and gives you plenty of time to get your finished look just right before drying and stay right in place!
 Doesn’t get better than that!

 Supplies for this Project